mgoltzsche/ai-assistant-vui/README.md

 ## Roadmap

 * Context size and storage:
-  * Chat history retention: Detect when the maximum context size would be exceeded and delete old messages in that case, starting with the first user request and assistant response.
+  * Chat history retention: Detect when the maximum context size would be exceeded and delete old messages only in that case, starting with the first user request and assistant response.
   * To support multiple rooms and a client for each as well as remote access, the context/conversation history could be stored on a (local) server.
-  * Add Retrieval-Augmented Generation (RAG) support to kind of support an infinite context size: write conversations (and other personal information) into a vector database, query it for every user request to find related information and add it to the message history before sending it to the chat completion endpoint.
+  * Add Retrieval-Augmented Generation (RAG) support to kind of support an infinite context size: write the chat history (and other personal information) into a vector database, query it for every user request to find related information and add it to the message history before sending it to the chat completion endpoint.
 * Prevent function call repetition.
 * Add a wake word engine in order to save energy/STT API requests.
 * To improve compatibility, it would be good to make the container connect to pulseaudio.